 I found myself continually outraged by the outright lies the government told and their hypocrisy surrounding the war on drugs.
 I found it tragic that people all over the county, including states where medical marijuana is legal, were (and are) still being prosecuted and jailed over this benevolent plant.

 In the course of about 6 months I went from the typical closeted American marijuana smoker, who never publicly admits to using marijuana, to an outspoken cannabis legalization and anti drug war advocate .
 And I haven’t looked back since.
 I help organize rallies, fundraisers, and other cannabis events.
-I speak frequently at civic meetings, and city and county councils.
+I speak at civic meetings, and city and county councils.
 I write articles about the injustices of the war on weed.
-And perhaps most important, I attend countless court supports for medical marijuana defendants.
+I have attended countless court supports for marijuana defendants.
+And I became an advocate for federal prisoners serving LIFE SENTENCES for marijuana.

 Part of my cannabis education, exploration and passion naturally involved food and cooking.
 While trying to learn to make delicious and effective medibles, I often found myself frustrated by the lack of good information.
 I found all kinds of cookbooks and internet sites filled with contradicting advice and formulas, and most of the recipes lacked the finesse a foodie seeks in a culinary experience, medicated or otherwise.
 I set out to change all that and bring cannabis cooking up to the standards of today’s sophisticated foodie culture.

-I am most excited about my new book, Mary Jane: zthe Complete marijuana Handbook for Women (2015 Seal Press), which has been getting a lot of mainstream media attention and even mainstream retail attention (it’s even carried in urban Outfitters!).
+My second cannabis book, Mary Jane: The Complete Marijuana Handbook for Women (2015), helped lots of women come out of the cannabis closet and got lots of mainstream media attention and mainstream retail attention (it's even carried in Urban Outfitters!).

-I don’t only write about cannabis.
-Here are my other books:
+I don't only write about cannabis.
+Here are my earlier books:

 - The Complete Idiot’s Guide to Easy Freezer Meals (2011, Alpha Books, ISBN: 1615640649)